The Chow $t$-structure on the $\infty$-category of motivic spectra: Relationship to algebraic cobordism

 \subsection{$\MGL$-homology in a more general $t$-structure}

 In anticipation of our treatment of cellular objects later, we generalize our setting slightly.
-Thus we fix We assume throughout that $I$ is closed under colimits and extensions, and thus defines a $t$-structure.
+Thus we fix We assume throughout that $I$ is closed under colimits and extensions and generated by a set of compact object; thus in particular $I$ defines a $t$-structure.
 We denote its non-negative and non-positive parts by and we denote the truncations by $\tau_{I \ge n}, \tau_{I \le n}$ and $\tau_{I=n}$.
-We also assume that $S^{2n,n} \in I$ for all $n \in \Z$.
-Finally we assume that $I$ is generated by compact objects.
+We also assume that $\1 \in I$ and $\Sigma^{2,1} I = I$.

 \begin{example} Taking $I = \SH(k)_{c \ge 0}$, we get $\tau_{I \ge 0} = (\ph)_{c \ge 0}$, and so on.
 This is the maximal choice. \end{example} \begin{example} Taking $I$ to be the subcategory generated under colimits and extensions by the $S^{2n,n}$, we obtain the smallest possible choice. \end{example}